-Primary intrathoracic malignancies are the cause of SVCS in approximately 87%–97% of cases.
+Primary intrathoracic malignancies are the cause of SVCS in approximately 87% to 97% of cases.
 The most frequent malignancy associated with the syndrome is lung cancer, followed by lymphomas and solid tumors that metastasize to the mediastinum.

-Lung cancer SVCS develops in approximately 3%–15% of patients with bronchogenic carcinoma, and it is four times more likely to occur in patients with right- versus left-sided lesions.
+Lung cancer.
+SVCS develops in approximately 3% to 15% of patients with bronchogenic carcinoma, and it is four times more likely to occur in patients with right-sided versus left-sided lesions.

-Metastatic disease Breast and testicular cancers are the most common metastatic malignancies causing SVCS, accounting for > 7% of cases.
-Metastatic disease to the thorax is responsible for SVCS in ~3%–20% of patients.
+Metastatic disease.
+Breast and testicular cancers are the most common metastatic malignancies causing SVCS, accounting for more than 7% of cases.
+Metastatic disease to the thorax is responsible for SVCS in approximately 3% to 20% of patients.

-Thrombosis The most common nonmalignant cause of SVCS in cancer patients is thrombosis secondary to venous access devices (see chapter 43).
+Thrombosis.
+The most common nonmalignant cause of SVCS in cancer patients is thrombosis secondary to venous access devices.

-It is important to establish the diagnosis and underlying etiology of SVCS, since some malignancies may be more amenable to specific treatment regimens than others.
-In the majority of cases, the diagnosis of SVCS is evident based on clinical examination alone.
+It is important to establish the diagnosis and underlying cause of SVCS, because some malignancies may be more amenable to specific treatment regimens than others.
+In the majority of cases, the diagnosis of SVCS is based on clinical examination alone.

-The following diagnostic procedures may aid in establishing the diagnosis of SVCS and its etiology: chest x-ray, bronchoscopy, limited thoracotomy or thoracoscopy, contrast and radionuclide venography, Doppler ultrasonography, CT (especially contrast-enhanced spiral CT), and MRI.
+The following diagnostic procedures may aid in establishing the diagnosis of SVCS and its cause: chest radiography, bronchoscopy, limited thoracotomy or thoracoscopy, contrast and radionuclide venography, Doppler ultrasonography, computed tomography (CT) (especially contrast-enhanced spiral CT), and magnetic resonance imaging (MRI).

-The prognosis of SVCS depends on the etiology of the underlying obstruction.
+The prognosis of SVCS depends on the cause of the underlying obstruction.
 A review by Schraufnagel showed the average overall survival after the onset of SVCS to be 10 months, but there was wide variation (± 25 months) depending on the underlying disease, with an average survival of 7.6 months.
 This duration was not significantly different from the survival duration of 12.2 months in patients presenting with SVCS as the primary manifestation of the disease.
-Thoracic malignancy, the most common cause of SVCS, had a poor prognosis of < 5 months.
+Patients with thoracic malignancy, the most common cause of SVCS, had a poor prognosis of less than 5 months’ survival.

 Treatment includes radiotherapy, chemotherapy, thrombolytic therapy and anticoagulation, expandable wire stents, balloon angioplasty, and surgical bypass.

-Most patients derive sufficient relief from obstructive symptoms when treated with medical adjuncts, such as diuretics and steroids (see section on “Adjunctive medical therapy”), so they can tolerate a work-up to determine the etiology of SVCS.
-In some instances, it is appropriate to delay treatment for 1–2 days if necessary to establish a firm tissue diagnosis.
+Most patients derive sufficient relief from obstructive symptoms when treated with medical adjuncts, such as diuretics and corticosteroids (see section on “Adjunctive medical therapy”), so they can tolerate a workup to determine the cause of SVCS.
+In some instances, it is appropriate to delay treatment for 1 to 2 days if necessary to establish a firm histopathological diagnosis.

 Both radiotherapy and chemotherapy are treatment options for SVCS, depending on the tumor type.
 The specific drugs and doses used are those active against the underlying malignancy.

 Life-threatening symptoms, such as respiratory distress, are indications for urgent radiotherapy.
-A preliminary determination of the treatment goal (potentially curative or palliative only) is necessary prior to the initiation of treatment, even in the emergent setting.
+A preliminary determination of the treatment goal (potentially curative or palliative only) is necessary before the initiation of treatment, even in the emergent setting.

-Radiation therapy is the standard treatment of non–small-cell lung cancer (NSCLC) with SVCS.
+Radiation therapy is the standard treatment of non–small-cell lung cancer with SVCS.
 Recent studies suggest that chemotherapy may be as effective as radiotherapy in rapidly shrinking small-cell lung cancer (SCLC).
 Chemoradiation therapy may result in improved ultimate local control over chemotherapy alone in SCLC and non-Hodgkin lymphoma.
-Retrospective reviews of patients with SCLC have reported equivalent survival in patients with or without SVCS treated definitively with chemoradiation therapy.
+Retrospective reviews of patients with SCLC have reported equivalent survival in patients with and in those without SVCS treated definitively with chemoradiation therapy.

-Anticoagulation for SVCS has become increasingly important due to thrombosis related to intravascular devices.
+Anticoagulation for SVCS has become increasingly important because of thrombosis related to intravascular devices.
 In certain situations, the device remains in place.
 Both streptokinase and urokinase have been used for thrombolysis, although urokinase has been more effective in lysing clots in this setting.
-Urokinase is given as a 4,400-U/kg bolus followed by 4,400 U/kg/h, whereas streptokinase is administered as a 250,000-U bolus followed by 100,000 U/h.
+Urokinase is given as a 4,400 U/kg bolus followed by 4,400 U/kg/h, whereas streptokinase is administered as a 250,000-U bolus followed by 100,000 U/h.
 The use of thrombolytic therapy is controversial for catheter-related thrombosis, however.